maxutility2011/ezLiveStreaming/README.md

 | Audio_outputs | json | array of audio outputs | n/a |
 | Codec (Audio_outputs) | string | audio codec | "aac", "mp3" |

+For a list of real-time object detection configuration, please refer to [doc/yolo.md](doc/yolo.md).

 ## Get all the jobs
 Show all the jobs including currently running jobs and already finished jobs. <br>
 **GET /jobs** <br>